Addressing Training Bias via Automated Image Annotation: : AuTomated Image Annotation

-\para{Feasibility.} Our key insight is that the locations of targets ({\em e.g.\/}, pedestrians, cars, drones) on a 2D image can be derived from their physical 3D locations w.r.t. the camera.
+\name\ leverages the fact that locations of targets ({\em e.g.\/}, pedestrians, cars, buses, bicycles, drones) on a 2D image can be derived from their physical 3D locations w.r.t. the camera.
 While human locates targets on 2D images, RF localization can directly estimate each target's 3D physical location, and then label the target on the image by projecting its 3D location to the 2D image.
 If the target's physical size is known or can be estimated, we can use the same projection to build its bounding box on the image.

-Figure~\ref{fig:system} illustrates the process of RF labeling for pedestrian detection.
-The system takes as input the 3D location of each pedestrian (\yzedit{via localization}) and the camera image captured at the same time.
+Figure~\ref{fig:system} illustrates the process of \name\ in the context of pedestrian detection.
+It is very simple: the system takes as input the 3D location of each pedestrian (\yzedit{derived by wireless localization}) and the camera image captured at the same time.
 Using information of the camera (location, view angle) and the environment (road elevation, etc.), the system first projects each 3D location to a 2D point on the image as the target center.
 It then crafts a 3D body box based on the average human height and body aspect ratio, and projects it to a 2D bounding box based on the target's 3D location (depth).

-\para{Applicability.} RF labeling is not yet a universal solution for automated labeling.
-It can only label targets identifiable by RF localization, {\em e.g.\/}, a person carrying a smartphone, but not a cat.
-Since many users do carry smartphones, it is particularly applicable to human-oriented vision tasks.
+We note that \name\ is not yet a {\em universal} solution for annotating the entire image content.
+It can only label targets identifiable by wireless localization, {\em e.g.\/}, a person carrying a smartphone, but not an animal (unless the animal wears a collar that contains a WiFi chip).
+Since many users do carry smartphones and many vehicles are becoming connected, \name\ is particularly applicable to vision tasks like self-driving cars and smart-city video survelliance.

-Another question is ``instead of labeling camera \yzedit{images}, why not use RF localization in place of camera for the target task ({\em e.g.\/}, pedestrian detection)?''
-The answer is no because outdoor localization is in general device-based\footnote{Device-free sensing/localization~\cite{fadel15nsdi, juwang17rfidimaging} works in short (indoor) ranges with a few ($<$5) targets, and is not applicable here.}, requiring targets to carry specific wireless devices, {\em e.g.\/}, smartphones, wearables.
-Cameras, on the other hand, are ubiquitous and do not impose any requirements on targets, and can detect pedestrians even when they do not carry wireless devices.
-Thus camera will remain as the prevalent technology for many applications, {\em e.g.\/}, smart-city video surveillance~\cite{citysurveillance}.